The Groupe PSA

 Groupe PSA: First car manufacturer to carry out tests on autonomous cars in France

-The Groupe PSA is the first to have tested the autonomous car on the open road in France starting in July 2015 and also on European roads.
+Groupe PSA is the first to have tested the autonomous car on roads opened in France in July 2015, and also on European roads.

 These tests allow us to work on the operational security of our systems and to detect potentially dangerous situations linked to infrastructures and road users.

 The safety and security of the system’s operations are at the heart of our concerns.

 The different situations we encounter allow us to develop steering algorithms and onboard intelligence to guarantee that the Group’s autonomous cars behave safely on the road.